slowernews/wisdom-tldr/README.md

 'Keep your hands clean.' -- Robert Greene (7th and 26th law of power)*

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go [all in](#on-desperate-opponents) if you can see the end already.

-3) Desperate opponents will risk anything in a fight.
-This gives them a huge advantage, they have nothing to lose.

-> *'Beware the fury of a patient man.' -- John Dryden*

-> *'Use anger only as a tool, when you need it to improve your situation.'*

-> *'Beware of sad people.'*

-> *'Our fearlessness shall be our secret weapon.' -- John Green*